amrabdelmoghny/WFI32-IoT/README.md

 The WFI32-IoT board layout can be seen below.

 ### 1.2 LED Indicators <a name="chapter1.2"></a>
-The development board features four LEDs that the demo code uses to provide diagnostic information as represented in the table below.
+The WFI32-IoT board features four LEDs that the demo code uses to provide diagnostic information as represented in the table below.
 LED Color | Label | Pattern | Indication | Details
 --- | --- | --- | --- | ---
 Blue	| WIFI  | Solid Blue 	| Wi-Fi Network Connection | Indicates a successful connection to the local Wi-Fi network.